Stossycord/Stossycord/README.md

 - Recieving Messages
 - Replying to Messages
 - Uploading Images, Videos and other files
-- Reciving Images, Videos, Music and other files
+- Recieving Images, Videos, Music and other files
 - Sending and Recieving DMs